Your knowledge of Morris dancing might currently be limited but there's plenty of fascinating history behind this unique tradition.

 Where to see Morris dancing

-If you'd like to watch Morris dancers in action visit The Morris Ring for more information.
-Alternatively, take a look at the video below...
+If you'd like to watch Morris dancers in action visit The Morris Ring for more information on where you can visit to see Morris dancers in your area.
+These usually take place at weekends.